PocketPilot/PocketPilot/PocketInstructions.md

 First disable connman:
 `sudo systemctl disable connman`

 Then update tools:
 `sudo apt-get install hostapd dnsmasq iptables iw wireless-tools`

+You may need to get the driver for the wifi stick, this is the driver for TP-LINK TL-WN722N:
+`sudo apt-get install firmware-atheros`

-Check the wifi dongle number with
+Check the wifi dongle id with
 `ifconfig -a`
 and confirm wlan0 or wlan1 or else